cosminadrianpopescu/ng-cabled/README.md

 evil.

-Regarding object composition, I've tried this and it poses one major issue: when it comes to modern developing tools, we are left on our own.
+Regarding object composition, I've tried this and it poses one major issue: when it comes to modern developing tools, you are left on your own.
 There is no IDE nor LSP server for angular which will properly interpret something like
 this: